open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 ## Download and install

-*Antivirus alert: Be aware that your virus protection software might react to the cse application.
+*Antivirus alert: Be aware that your virus protection software might react to the cosim application.
 It's not harmful and you can allow it to run.*

 >**Windows:**

-1. [Download](https://github.com/open-simulation-platform/cse-server-go/releases) the CSE demo application.
+1. [Download](https://github.com/open-simulation-platform/cosim-demo-app/releases) the cosim demo application.
 2. Extract the files and you will have a root folder looking like the figure below
-3. [Download](https://github.com/open-simulation-platform/cse-demos/releases) the demo configuration for CSE (dp-ship is one of the examples included).
+3. [Download](https://github.com/open-simulation-platform/cse-demos/releases) the demo configuration for cosim (dp-ship is one of the examples included).
 4. Extract the demo configuration
 5. Run the startup script: run-windows.cmd
 6. The application should open in your web browser at url http://localhost:8000.